In Leviticus, the ones serving at the altar and approaching near with the blood of offerings were the priests.

-The non-priest Levites are not mentioned in Leviticus chapter eight or sixteen.
+The non-priest Levites are not mentioned in Leviticus chapter eight, nine or sixteen.
 So they would not be part of the picture needing to have some fulfilment in the antitype.
+They are simply part of the “people,” part of the “congregation.”
 In the book of Numbers, we have a different picture.
-In the opening chapters of that book we have two classes—the Israelites in general, and the Levites as a separate, consecrated class.
+In the opening chapters of that book we have two classes — the Israelites in general, and the Levites as a separate, consecrated class.
 In that picture (where no priests are mentioned), the Israelites represent believers in Jesus during the Gospel Age, and the Levites represent consecrated believers of the Gospel Age.

 Aaron and his sons were atoned for by the bullock, while the “people” were atoned for by the Lord’s goat.